 - Ninhydrin test or Ninhydrin reagent

-Ion exchange chromatography definition (or ion chromatography) is a process that allows the separation of ions and polar molecules based on their affinity to the ion exchanger.
-It can be used for almost any kind of charged molecule including large proteins, small nucleotides and amino acids.
+Ion exchange chromatography definition (or ion chromatography) is a process that allows the separation of ions and polar molecules based on their affinity for the ion exchanger.
+It can be used for almost any kind of charged molecule, including large proteins, small nucleotides, and amino acids.

-- Cationic exchangers possess negatively charged group, and these will attract positively charged cations.
-These exchangers are also called “Acidic ion exchange” materials, because their negative charges result from the ionization of acidic group.
+- Cationic exchangers possess negatively charged groups, and these will attract positively charged cations.
+These exchangers are also called “Acidic ion exchange” materials because their negative charges result from the ionization of acidic groups.

 - Anionic exchangers have positively charged groups that will attract negatively charged anions.
 These are also called “Basic ion exchange” materials.